DevMountain/categorizer/README.md

 ### Summary

-In this step we will be rendering the active chart.
+In this step, we will be rendering the active chart.

 ### Instructions